mahak7678/Calculator/README.md

-This calculator is made up of by using,
+This calculator is made by using,
 HTML(Hypertext Markup Language)
 CSS(Cascanding Style Sheet)
 Javascript